Art Department - Spring 2026 - Digital Art - Ronaldo Kiel

 Project 1: Sculpt from your imagination - 3D sketches to create 2D Concept Art

 Starting from one of the default Mud Box meshes, sculpt some ideas for a 3D asset.
-The default meshes provided inside Mud Box are: Bull, Car, Cube, Human Body, Basic Head, Plane, Sphere, etc. You can also model the basic forms in Maya and use the "send to Mud Box" command.
-The correct placement of edge loops will help the sculpting process.
+Mud Box offers several default meshes, such as Bull, Car, Cube, Human Body, Basic Head, Plane, Sphere, and so on.
+You can also model basic forms in Maya and use the “send to Mud Box” command.
+Proper placement of edge loops will facilitate the sculpting process.

-For example: You could model a character head from a Mud Box Sphere.
-But it might be easier to do it using the Mud Box Basic Head mesh or a basic model you create in Maya.
-If you plan to use Blender you should be aware of the difficult task of designing workflows that are reliable.
+For instance, you could model a character head from a Mud Box Sphere, but it’s likely easier to create it using the Mud Box Basic Head mesh or a basic model made in Maya.
+If you’re planning to use Blender, be mindful of the sometimes challenging task of designing workflows that are both user-friendly and dependable.

 You should experiment with a pressure sensitive pen.
 I have been using an old iPad connected via USB-C running Yam Pad.
 I hope to have Wacom tablets available for studio work in 5102.
 You can also bring yours.
 We might have to ask Mitch for help to set up.